areebimran2/EasyChef/README.md

 * Jet Xu (xujet123)
 * Corinne Lee Slew (CorinneLS)

-Any other contributer to this project was either an instructor or TA.
+Any other contributor to this project was either an instructor or TA.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>